johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Execute the following command in the pi's terminal window:
 `sudo chmod 777 /home/pi/.local/share/applications/kill_qr_reader.desktop`

-Reboot the pi and then right click on the Application Launch Bar so that you can edit its properties.
+Reboot the pi and then right click on the Application Launch Bar so that you can edit its properties in the same way that was shown for the Florence virtual keyboard above.
 Select your new desktop item (It can be found in accessories) and place it onto the Application Launch Bar.

 At some point in the future it might fun to have the buttons which turn on and off the QR-Code scanner behave like radio buttons where the active button is depressed.